Public Administration, M.S.A.

 - Submission of one of the following graduate admission tests:**

 - Miller Analogies Test (MAT)

 - Undergraduate transcripts and institutional GPA

 - Submission of letter of intent describing the candidate’s work experience and reasons for pursuing the degree program, including how the degree relates to career goals.

 - Overall fit with the program

-** - The requirement for submission of one of the graduate admissions tests will be waived by the department for those students with a minimum of a 3.25 cumulative undergraduate GPA.
+** - The requirement for submission of one of the graduate admissions tests will be waived by the department for those students with a minimum of a 3.25 institutional undergraduate GPA.